manishprasad9156/Naxalite-Hideout-Prediction/README.md

 ## 📬 Contact

-For collaboration or queries, contact: [Your Name / Email / LinkedIn]
+For collaboration or queries, contact: manishprasad9156@gmail.com